bitcoinwarrior1/eth-sweep/README.md

 ## Limitations
 * If you deposit tokens somewhere they will not be visible unless they themselves are tokenised e.g. cDAI
-* Sending all your eth should be done after the tokens are sweeped as it is impossible to exactly calculate how much eth you will need in gas fees.
+* Sending all your eth should be done after the tokens are swept as it is impossible to exactly calculate how much eth you will need in gas fees.